Chesterhall

 Photo: Quetzal1964, CC BY-SA 3.0.

 Blindwells is a new town under construction in East Lothian, Scotland.
-A former open-cast coal mine north of Tranent on the north-east side of the A1, just east of the Prestonpans/Tranent junction, adjacent to the estates of the Earl of Wemyss and March.
-Blindwells is situated 1 mile west of Chesterhall.
+The town is on the site of a former open-cast coal mine north of Tranent on the north-east side of the A1, just east of the Prestonpans/Tranent junction, adjacent to the estates of the Earl of Wemyss and March.
+Blindwells is situated 1 mile southwest of Chesterhall.

 Places in the Area